riziles/skeleblogedits/deep-dive-skeleton-styling.md

 ![](https://skeleton.ghost.io/content/images/2022/12/Screen-Shot-2022-12-26-at-3.19.27-PM.png)

 Once you've decided on the theme, visit the **[Guides > Themes](https://dev.skeleton.dev/guides/themes)** to learn how to implement a theme in your project.
-Prese themes are imported into your project's root layout in `/src/routes/+layout.svelte`.
+These themes are imported into your project's root layout in `/src/routes/+layout.svelte`.

 ```ts
 import '@skeletonlabs/skeleton/themes/theme-skeleton.css';